madrilene/eleventy-excellent/src/posts/hot-fudge-daily/sunday/hot-fudge-sunday-for-2025-09-14.md

 ## Last Week

 I migrated from Mastodon and decided on [GoToSocial](https://codeberg.org/superseriousbusiness/gotosocial).
-It was pretty smooth but the Fediverse is still [early days](https://cuthrell.com/@jay/statuses/01K510H6R4NR22EVJA4TFDTEWR).

-[Jason Pullo](https://www.linkedin.com/in/jason-pullo-61927b9/) at [ESP, a NexusTek company](https://www.nexustek.com/esp) shared insights on the [top cybersecurity challenges in Hospitality](https://www.nexustek.com/insights/cybersecurity-challenges-in-hospitality).
+It was pretty smooth but it is still [early days for the Fediverse](https://cuthrell.com/@jay/statuses/01K510H6R4NR22EVJA4TFDTEWR).
+Also, [Jason Pullo](https://www.linkedin.com/in/jason-pullo-61927b9/) at [ESP, a NexusTek company](https://www.nexustek.com/esp) shared insights on the [top cybersecurity challenges in Hospitality](https://www.nexustek.com/insights/cybersecurity-challenges-in-hospitality).

 https://www.nexustek.com/insights/cybersecurity-challenges-in-hospitality